supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M07_L17_Managing_technical_debt_with_SonarQube_and_Azure_DevOps.md

     > **Note**: You have now created the SonarCloud organization that mirrors your Azure DevOps organization.

-    > **Note**: Next, within the newly created organization, you will create a SonarCloud project that will mirror the Azure DevOps project **SonarExamples**.

 1. On the **Analyze projects - Select repositories** page, in the list of Azure DevOps projects, select the checkbox next to the **eshoponweb / eshoponweb ** entry and click **Set up**.